Program Support/Interpreter Coordinator Full-Time

-Benefits: Full time position benefits: 100% employer contribution to medical & dental; low cost employee vision, life insurance, retirement with a match up to $1,000; 11 paid holidays; vacation & sick days, disability insurance, 80% employer contribution for dependent medical and 75% for dependent dental and much more.
-Part time position has limited benefits as outlined in the Agency Policy Manual.
-Position classification is non exempt and rate of pay determined upon hire.
-Minimum starting wage is $17.00 per hour.
+Benefits: 100% employer contribution to medical & dental; low cost employee vision, life insurance, retirement with a match up to $1,000; 11 paid holidays; vacation & sick days, disability insurance, 80% employer contribution for dependent medical and 75% for dependent dental and much more.

 Interested applicants may send cover letter, resume and/or complete online application.